joseph03/sctp-cap-webCD/README.md

 This repository contains the Kubernetes manifests and ArgoCD configuration required to deploy my-app2, a web application consisting of a frontend and a backend fraud detection service, into a Kubernetes cluster.
 Deployment is managed via ArgoCD for GitOps-based continuous delivery.

+The eks cluster used is ce-grp-3a-uat-eks-cluster
+It is created by uat branch of https://github.com/joseph03/sctp-cap-eks

 ![alt text](image.png)

 ---